 |X ≥ Y||X is greater than or equal to Y|

-Once a candidate understands the meaning of each of the above-mentioned symbols, answering questions based on reasoning inequality shall become easier.
+Once a candidate understands the meaning of each of the symbols mentioned above, answering questions based on reasoning inequality shall become easier.

-Another important aspect that a candidate must know with respect to the Inequality in reasoning is the order or the rank of these symbols.
+Another critical aspect that a candidate must know concerning the Inequality in reasoning is the order or the rank of these symbols.

 - If in a question, P > Q ≥ R is given, the greater-than sign (>) will be of the highest order and P > R and not P ≥ R

 - If in a question, P ≥ R = Q is given, in that case, P > Q or P = Q